diegovillatoromx/airflow-snowflake-pipeline/README.md

 #### Technologies Considered:
 - **Amazon Athena:** Allows ad hoc querying of data in S3 using standard SQL, providing flexibility and cost-effectiveness for data analysis.
-- **Snowflake:** Offers a powerful SQL-based interface for querying and analyzing data, with support for complex analytics and reporting tasks.
+- **Snowflake*:** Offers a powerful SQL-based interface for querying and analyzing data, with support for complex analytics and reporting tasks.

 These design choices were made based on their suitability and alignment with the requirements of our real-time data processing and analysis pipeline.
 Services marked with an asterisk (*) were utilized in the creation of the project.